mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 cut, however, and it is difficult to move in the opposite direction without taking a demotion.

-There is also the risk that the character may ‘move down’ too much and end up working aboard a semi–legal vessel or broken–down free trader.
+There is also the risk that the character may 'move down' too much and end up working aboard a semi–legal vessel or broken–down free trader.
 However, some people prefer to be a senior crew member of a minor vessel to a life of luxury as a junior member of a more